-If you have a treadmill at home, you’ve undoubtedly discovered the benefits of being able to run at any time of day or in any weather.
+Home treadmills are a great running tool to have, because they allow you such flexibility in your running schedule.
+You’ve undoubtedly discovered the benefits of being able to run at any time of day or in any weather.

 You may have a treadmill training routine laid out, and it’s possible that you even have your get-psyched playlist ready.